SF-WDI-LABS/recursion-drills/drills.md

 * https://www.khanacademy.org/computing/computer-science/algorithms/recursive-algorithms/a/the-sierpinksi-gasket is about my favorite fractal that you can draw with recursion.
 * https://www.topcoder.com/community/data-science/data-science-tutorials/an-introduction-to-recursion-part-1/ is another great intro-level explanation, and part 2 includes some applications to mazes.

+* http://codingbat.com/java/Recursion-1 has a bunch of problems that you can try solving using recursion.
+(Their site is about Java, but you can obviously write code to solve the problem in Ruby, and I'd be happy to talk about solutions to any of these.)